 - Threats of violent actions

 - Destruction of property

 - Incessant, unwanted contact, like calling or texting incessantly.

-When police respond to calls for domestic violence, their primary focus is to determine whether there is probable cause that this offense has occurred.
-Probable cause means that there are reasonable grounds to suspect that something (i.e., an act that constitutes domestic violence) has taken place.
+When police respond to calls for domestic abuse, their primary focus is to determine whether there is probable cause that this offense has occurred.
+Probable cause means that there are reasonable grounds to suspect that something has taken place.

 When there is probable cause that an act of domestic violence has been committed, police are legally required to arrest the person suspected of committing the offense “without undue delay.”
 This is due to Colorado’s mandatory arrest laws in domestic violence cases.